browserengineering/book/book/scheduling-and-threading.md

 any of its work, because all of the inputs and outputs to it are cross-thread data structures.[^fast-commit]

-Let's now finish plubing the animation frame dirty bit to `Browser`.
+Let's now finish plumbing the animation frame dirty bit to `Browser`.
 We'll store the bit, and check for it each time through the browser's event loop.
 This will be the trigger for actually scheduling an animation frame back on the main thread.
 This completes the loop: now the main thread will request that the